Adult Sunday Book Discussion

 Make space for grace in the middle of your week.
 Join us every third Wednesday (usually, check the calendar) of the month for an evening of stories and breaking bread in community.
 We will gather for a potluck dinner (with a theme) in Fellowship Hall, hear from a member of the Immanuel family about a turning point in their life, and close with music and communion.
 We hope to see you there!
 During Lent and Summer we take a break, see Lenten Soup Supper below.

 Tuesday Nights at Immanuel - TN@IPC

-On Tuesday nights there are ongoing opportunities to explore one’s faith and what it means to live a faith-filled life.
+On Tuesday nights there are opportunities through out the month to explore one’s faith and what it means to live a faith-filled life.
 A range of thoughtful and provocative videos, “in house” discussion leaders, presentations by people from the greater Tacoma community, and even occasionally from the national religious scene, make Tuesday discussions lively and well-attended sessions.
 It is not unusual for us to meet at the Grand Cinema to enjoy a film with discussion and libations afterward.
 No preparation is required; visitors are free to drop in as their schedules permit.
 If we are at the church, we meet in the Fireside Room, 7- 8 p.m.
 We conclude with a few minutes quiet time, followed by fellowship for those whose schedules permit down at a local pub.
 Check this website calendar for current events scheduling.

 Lenten Soup Suppers